 Residence Life and Move-in

-Q: If they live more than 500 miles away, can we move in on Aug.
-26?
+Q: If student lives more than 500 miles away, can we move in early?

 A: No. Please don’t book flights for dates on which you are not allowed to move into the residence halls.

 Q: Will we be allowed to move to campus early?

 A: No. Only mentors and proctors are being allowed to move in early.
 If you believe you have a special circumstance, you will need to contact the Division of Student Affairs.